Testing apps with a sandbox user account

 You can associate a maximum of ten sandbox user accounts (each with a unique BlackBerry ID) with your vendor account.
 This is how you create a sandbox user account:

-Log in to the BlackBerry World vendor portal with a user account that has Admin level priviledges, and click Sandbox in the left pane.
+Log in to the BlackBerry World vendor portal with a user account that has Admin level priviledges, and click Testers in the left pane.

-- Complete the form to create a new sandbox user account.
+- Click New Tester.
+Complete the form to create a new sandbox user account.

 - Click Save to add the new sandbox user account to the list of existing sandbox user accounts.

-You can modify or delete the sandbox user accounts from the same screen, using the icons under the Action column on the list.
+You can modify or delete the sandbox user accounts from the same screen, using the Menu button to the right of each tester's name in the list.

 Purchasing and downloading apps